Luke O'Loughlin

+Early life

-O'Loughlin was born in Adelaide, South Australia, to former model Tanya Powell of Tanya Powell Model Agency, and is a graduate of University Senior College.
+O'Loughlin was born in Adelaide to former model Tanya Powell of Tanya Powell Model Agency and Jack O'Loughlin.
+Growing up, O'Loughlin listened to his parents’ Electric Light Orchestra, 10cc and The Alan Parsons Project records on repeat which has inspired some of his work with I Know Leopard.
+He is a graduate of University Senior College.

+Career

-O'Loughlin is best known as the star of the ABC children's TV show, Chuck Finn, where he played a Canadian child who moved to Australia where he discovers a paddle steamer occupied by ghosts.
+O'Loughlin is best known playing the title character in the Seven Network children's television series, Chuck Finn where he played a Canadian teenager who moved to Australia where he discovers a paddle steamer occupied by ghosts.

 In 2002, O'Loughlin won an Australian Film Institute Best Young Actor nomination for Escape of the Artful Dodger.

-Currently O'Loughlin is the lead vocalist and keyboardist in the Australian band I Know Leopard,.
+Currently, O'Loughlin is the lead vocalist and keyboardist in the Australian band I Know Leopard.
 He was formerly the lead vocalist of New Navy, and the drummer of the Sydney punk outfit These New South Whales.

 O'Loughlin has also co-written with other artists, such as Foster The People and electronic duo The Knocks on their 2020 single ‘All About You’.

-Growing up O'Loughlin listened to his parents’ ELO, 10cc and Alan Parsons Project records on repeat, which has inspired some of his work with I Know Leopard.
+Personal life

 O'Loughlin was previously in a relationship with Rosie Fizgerald, the bassist from I Know Leopard.